edmondboulet/DeepLearninWithPyTorch/README.md

 # Custom Data.ipynb

 This notebook is the most basic NN made with PyTorch.

-It load data found in "/home/ebouletg/3IMA/DL_master/Jupyther_notebook/PPC2/Train" as Training sample.
+It loads data found in "/home/ebouletg/3IMA/DL_master/Jupyther_notebook/PPC2/Train" as Training sample.

 And the one in "/home/ebouletg/3IMA/DL_master/Jupyther_notebook/PPC2/Test" as Test sample.

 The current size of the picture was set to 32*32 because of the hardware that was available to me.